Mr-X-was-taken/X-Marks-the-Spot/links.md

 ## Kodi

+((Intro))
+**Kodi** is an open-source media player and entertainment hub that allows users to stream multimedia content from various sources.
+Originally developed for the Xbox console, it is now available on multiple platforms, including Windows, MacOS, Linux, Android, and iOS.
+Key features of Kodi include:

+- **Extensive Customization:** Supports a wide range of skins and builds to customize the user interface.
+- **Add-ons:** A vast library of community-created add-ons that enhance functionality, offering access to streaming services, music, and videos.
+- **Library Management:** Automatically scans and organizes your media files, providing detailed descriptions, artwork, and metadata.
+- **Versatility:** Compatible with a variety of devices, from desktop computers to smartphones and dedicated media boxes.
+- **Live TV and PVR:** Supports live streaming and PVR (Personal Video Recorder) capabilities for watching and recording live TV.

+Kodi serves as a comprehensive solution for personal media, appealing to those who desire a customizable and versatile media center.
+((Intro))

 - [/r/Addons4Kodi](https://www.reddit.com/r/addons4kodi) Discussion and links pertaining to unofficial add-ons for Kodi Media Center
 - [Seren](https://www.reddit.com/r/Addons4Kodi/comments/dt4kg2/recommended_addons_november_2019/f6ukyfr?utm_source=share&utm_medium=web2x) !star2!
 Streaming addon which works with Premiumize and Real-Debrid to stream torrents with the appropriate provider package instantly, and behaves similarly to Netflix, with autoplay and Up Next integration
 - [Recommended Addons - November 2019](https://www.reddit.com/r/Addons4Kodi/comments/dt4kg2/recommended_addons_november_2019/) Latest working Kodi addons compiled into one place